Foo Fighters play Pyramid Stage at Glastonbury 2023 as mystery band The Churnups revealed

 Foo Fighters have taken to the Pyramid Stage at Glastonbury 2023, finally confirming that they are behind mystery band The Churnups.

-The band were one of several acts rumoured to be performing under the moniker The Churnups on the opening Friday of Glasto.
+The band were one of several acts rumoured to be performing under the moniker The Churnups on the opening Friday of Glasto (June 2023).

-Foos frontman Dave Grohl was backstage earlier today, with eagled-eyed fans noticing Arctic Monkeys stage gear in the background which confirm that the picture is new.
+Foos frontman Dave Grohl was spotted backstage earlier today, with eagled-eyed fans noticing Arctic Monkeys stage gear in the background which appeared to confirmed that the picture is new.

 The band opened with ‘All My Life’, with Grohl telling the crowd: “All right motherfuckers, let’s dance!”